 We operate in a new and rapidly evolving industry, which is subject to extensive legal and regulatory requirements.
-As described below, in the jurisdictions relevant to us, the commercial use and delivery of our passenger-grade AAVs is and in the near future is expected to continue to be subject to an uncertain or lengthy approval process.
+As described below, in the jurisdictions relevant to us, the commercial use and delivery of our passenger-grade AAVs are, and in the near future are expected to continue to be, subject to an uncertain or lengthy approval process.
+Without obtaining all applicable regulatory approvals, our AAVs are currently mainly operated on a limited trial basis by our customers in tourism locations in China and are not in broad, mainstream commercial operations.
 We are unable to estimate the average length of time required to obtain the applicable regulatory approvals due to the nascent nature of AAV-related regulations and the lack of relevant precedents.
 For example, we are not aware of any operator having been granted all required approvals for the commercial operations of passenger-grade AAVs in China, the United States or elsewhere.
 In addition, PRC and U.S. regulations impose significant restrictions on our non-passenger-grade AAVs.
 We cannot predict when these regulations will change, and any new regulations may impose onerous requirements and restrictions.